k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/14_tdm_implementation_supporting_non_jdbc_data_source.md

 The population of the main source LU table must be generated based on [populationRootTable.pop.flow template](/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md#step-3---add-the-source-lu-tables-to-the-lu-schema) imported from the TDM Library:

-- Right click the table name > **New Table Population Flow From Template > populationRootTable.pop.flow**.
-A popup window is opened.
+- Right-click the table name > **New Table Population Flow From Template > populationRootTable.pop.flow**.
+A pop-up window opens.
-- Populate the popup window's settings as follows:
+- Populate the pop-up window's settings as follows:
   - **File Name**: populate the file name by [LU Table Name].[flow name]
 - Do not populate the **TABLE_NAME** , **KEY**, and the **SOURCE_INTERFACE** parameters when populating the main source LU table based on a non JDBC data source.
 - The generated flow is created with an empty source query in the **Source** stage.
 Replace the empty **sourceDbQuery** in the **Source** stage by the updated actor to extract the data from the data source and link it to the main source LU table in the **LU Table** stage.